Unforeseen medical treatment

-Treatment & costs
+Treatment, coverage & costs

 - State-provided healthcare is free of charge.
 Be aware that hotels and tour operators might sometimes call or recommend a private doctor, who will charge you.

-- If you need to call a doctor in an emergency, make sure you have a valid European Health Insurance Card and ask for state funded healthcare (asistencia sanitaria pública or asistencia del Sistema Nacional de Salud)
+- If you need to call a doctor in an emergency, make sure you have a valid European Health Insurance Card and ask for state-funded healthcare (asistencia sanitaria pública or asistencia del Sistema Nacional de Salud)

-- If you are asked to pay up front, you are NOT being treated under the public healthcare system and your European Health Insurance Card will not be accepted.
+- If you are asked to pay up front, you are not being treated under the public healthcare system and your European Health Insurance Card will not be accepted.

-- Dental treatment is generally not available under the state system.
+- Except for very exceptional acute cases in primary care, dental treatment is generally not available under the state system.

 - Only public hospitals offer treatment free of charge.

-- Make sure you show your European Health Insurance Card on admission, otherwise you will be charged as a private patient.
+- Make sure you show your European Health Insurance Card upon admission, otherwise you will be charged as a private patient.